alhajee/ckan/doc/user-guide.rst

 organization.

 Datasets cannot normally be created except within organizations.
-It is possible, however, to set up CKAN to allow datasets not owned by any organization.
+It is possible, however, to set up FMLD to allow datasets not owned by any organization.
 Such datasets can be edited by any logged-in user, creating the possibility of a wiki-like datahub.